All Episodes

 Let me ask you a question, again, based on my observation in recent years.

-I dare say that if you are a Muslim, you can be pretty certain, you can rest assured, that everybody in the media will circle the wagons and say this is not because of Islam.
+I dare say that if you are a Muslim, you can be pretty certain, you can rest assured, that everybody in the media will circle the wagons and say, this is not because of Islam.

 This is a lone bad actor, lone wolf, but this in no way says anything about Islam.

-It's there's no way says anything about Muslims, it's just a lone nut.
+It's just a lone nut.

 And they will remind us that the vast majority of people denounce this kind of terrorism, the vast majority of Muslims.